hopsoft/job_contracts/README.md

   after_contract_breach :contract_breached

   def perform(contracts_to_skip=nil)
-    # logic that doesn't write to the database
+    # logic that shouldn't write to the database,
+    # but might accidentally due to complex or opaque internals
   end

   private